OpenTails/tail_app/README.md

 ### Fastlane

 [Fastlane](https://docs.fastlane.tools/) is a tool to automatically upload apps to the Apple App Store and Google Play Store.
 Inside the [IOS](ios/) and [Android](android/) folders is a fastlane folder.
 Inside is the FastFile which contains the upload config.
 Secrets are JSON files passed through repository secrets.
-The script [fastlane.sh](Scripts/fastlane.sh) selects the fastlane folder to use and begins the upload
+The script [fastlane.sh](Scripts/fastlane.sh) selects the fastlane folder to use and begins the upload.

 ### Repository Secrets